-So now we got that out of the way, lets move on.
+So now we got that out of the way, let’s move on.

-The fair is divided in 3 areas, Area A, B and C. Area A & B has 2 Levels for exhibitions.
+The fair is divided into 3 areas, Area A, B and C. Area A & B has 2 Levels for exhibitions.
 Good thing is, all niches are grouped together.
 So if you do go to ‘Lighting Equipment’ hall, all the booths there will pretty much showcase everything within that niche.
 The length of the exhibition area (the whole of Pazhou Complex) stretches from Xingang Dong Station to Pazhou Station.

 The exhibition is equipped with plenty of facilities.
 They are mostly located in the middle of the complex and at the basement.
-You can easily find toilets, ATMS, food places, prayer room, First Aid offices, Luggage Storage and Interpretation Services Centre.
+You can easily find toilets, ATMs, food places, prayer room, First Aid offices, Luggage Storage and Interpretation Services Centre.
 There are also travelators to cover the length of the complex for your convenience.

 In the map available on site, categories are color coded for easy access and reference.
 Each of the halls are numbered and the numbers are displayed outside of the hall.
-There are also additional sign boards with hall numbers and category information for reference.
+There are also additional signboards with hall numbers and category information for reference.
 If you are looking for a particular supplier, a supplier directory is also located at the front of the exhibition hall with the suppliers’ information and booth number (in English)

 Rest, Eat and Drink Area

 The Canton Fair has 3 large food courts as well as food and drinks outlet all around the complex.
-There are wide variety of food to cater various dietary requirements.
+There is a wide variety of food to cater to various dietary requirements.
 The last time we counted, there were 4 McDonalds, Starbucks Coffee, 3 Papa John Pizza, Halal Food stalls and over 20 other food stalls and cafés.
-The food joints around Pearl Promenade has outdoor sitting area which is great.
+The food joints around Pearl Promenade has an outdoor sitting area which is great.
 We tend to take our breaks here just to get some sun and discuss our findings so far.
 The prices for the food here are more expensive than outside prices however the portions are huge.
 So we only restrict ourselves with purchasing lunch here and bringing in our own snacks bought from Walmart or 7/11.

 Trade Show Etiquette